-- 1. Removing the old amplifier modules, saving some parts for re-use. - 2.
-Checking out the old Dynaco Stereo 120 power supply. - 3.
+- 1. Checking out the old Dynaco Stereo 120 power supply. - 2.
+Removing the old amplifier modules, output capacitors, and a few associated bits, while saving some parts for re-use. - 3.
 Assembling the updated amplifier module PC Boards. - 4.
-Mounting the updated amplifier modules to the heat sinks. - 5.
-Wiring in the updated amplifier modules.
+Mounting the updated amplifier modules to the super heat sinks. - 5.
+Mechanical installation and wiring in the updated amplifier modules.